yinde0/body-pose/README.md

 - Pose estimation with high accuracy.
 - Support for various image formats.
 - Easy-to-use web interface for uploading images.
+- Download the key points on black canvas

 ## Installation